openstack/glance/doc/source/admin/interoperable-image-import.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To enable the ``web-download`` import method, make sure that it is included in
-the list of methods in the ``enabled_import_methods`` option, and that all the
+the list of methods in the ``enabled_import_methods`` option, and that staging
-options described above are set properly.
+directory config options are set properly.

 Additionally, you have the following configuration available.